webplatform/docs/tutorials/typography/fontface/index.md

 ==Adding the Font to the Page==

 The next step is to add the FontFace to the document; a font cannot be used until it exists in the document's '''FontFaceSet''' object.
 The FontFaceSet is implicitly referenced through the document's '''fonts''' property.
-It would seem, then, that we could just use the '''add()''' method to add the font.
+It would seem, then, that we could just use the '''add()''' method to include the font in the page.
 That is, this

 <pre>
 var f = new FontFace("fingerpaint", "url(fingerpaint-regular-webfont.ttf)", {});